 What is foreshadowing?
 Here’s a quick and simple definition:

-Foreshadowing is ain which authors hint at plot developments that don't actually occur until later in the story.
+Foreshadowing is a literary device in which authors hint at plot developments that don't actually occur until later in the story.
 Foreshadowing can be achieved directly or indirectly, by making explicit statements or leaving subtle clues about what will happen later in the text.
 The Russian author Anton Chekhov summarized foreshadowing when he wrote, "If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off."
 The description of the gun on the wall, in other words, should foreshadow its later use.

 Some additional key details about foreshadowing: